jpgoldberg/toy-crypto-math/docs/source/why/index.rst

 Python is not well-suited for secure cryptographic implementations, which is why things like pyca_ are mostly written in C or Rust.
-Effiency and defense against many side challenges require direct manipultation of bytes and integer types that are closer to the machine.
+Efficiency and defense against many side challenges require direct manipulation of bytes and integer types that are closer to the machine.
 Python, by design, does not offer direct access to memory management or low level data types.
-This design helps Python be as readable as it is, but it does have consequence for cyrptographic implementations.
+This design helps Python be as readable as it is, but it does have consequence for cryptographic implementations.
 This also impacts what Python is suitable for illustrating.
 I have (so far) chosen to not implement algorithms that depend heavily on bitwise manipulation.